 - Place leaves and yard debris in large paper bags or open barrels labeled YARD WASTE.
 Do not use plastic bags.

 - Tie branches with string.
 The maximum size for branches is three feet with a one-inch diameter.
 Do not put branches in barrels.

 - Place barrels, bags, and branches curbside by 6 a.m.

 - If you have two recycling days each week, yard waste collection is on the first recycling day of the week.

 - Christmas trees are picked up during the first two weeks of January on your first recycling day and shredded for compost.
-The trees should be placed on the curb without ornaments or lights.
+The trees should be placed on the curb by 6 a.m. without ornaments or lights.

-We hold dropoff days for Boston residents for household hazardous waste four times a year.
+We hold household hazardous waste drop-off days for Boston residents four times a year.

-Learn more about hazardous waste, and what types of waste we can accept.
+At these events, you can also recycle electronics, clothing, and textiles.
+Learn more about hazardous waste, and what types of waste we accept:

 If you are a Boston resident, you can also recycle your electronics at our drop-off events.
 We don't take commercial material from businesses.
 Learn more about what we will and won't take at our events.Recycling clothing and textiles

 We take everything, including pants, coats, hats, and suits.
 Please keep in mind: we will not take carpets, rugs, oil rags, mattresses, or wet or mildewed items.
 Learn more about the clothing items we take.Paper shredding

 We offer paper shredding at all of our events.
 We will shred up to 10 copy paper size boxes or containers of your personal documents.